-Our team have due diligently reviewed the best induction hobs including Bosch, Samsung and Miele.
+Our team have due diligently researched some amazing induction hobs including Bosch, Samsung and Miele.
 We have picked a wide variety of induction hobs to review and there is something for every household.
-Regardless of your budget, needs, family and lifestyle this round-up of induction hobs will help you to find your perfect induction hob.
+Regardless of your budget, needs, family and lifestyle, this round-up of induction hobs will help you to find your perfect hob.

 Neff’s super speedy induction hob heats up far quicker than your traditional cooktop, and what’s more, you can always rely on it to give you plenty of cooking space and versatility.
 That’s thanks to five spacious zones, which you can put to serious use in any way you wish.

 This stylish cooktop is a premium model with flame failure tech built-in, as well as a residual heat indicator to help you work out how hot you’d like your pans.
 The controls are built into the front of the device, too.
 There’s a built-in timer, and what is also likely to appeal to kitchen users is the fact that none of the cooking zones are actually designated.
 You can place your pans anywhere you like.
 It’s that easy!